Today, I will show you how to make $10,000 month per teaching piano.

 Now that you’ve completed this project, you can move on to…

-To get your studio to a $10,000 / month income from teaching piano, you are going to either need more students or higher rates (more on this in section 3).
+To get your studio to a $10,000 / month income from teaching piano, you are going to either need more students or higher rates.

 You need to have 3 pieces in place to effectively promote your studio.

-Now, marketing experts consider it a win if you can get 2% of the people you meet to show interest in your piano teaching business.
+Now, marketing experts consider it a win if you can get 2% of the people you meet to show interest in your music teaching business.